Online Computer Science Programs - No GRE or GMAT Required

 Made up of 30 credits, the program provides students with a strong foundation in computer science.
 The coursework includes data mining; data visualization; artificial intelligence; software security; advanced computer network security; and applied cryptography.
 In addition, students learn how to build secure systems, use cloud platforms to increase productivity, and accurately analyze computer processes.

-Graduates of the program are well-equipped to take up roles such as computer scientists, database administrators, system architects, network administrators, information security analysts, software engineers, and software developers.
+Graduates of the program are well-equipped to take up roles such as computer scientists, database administrators, software developers, computer programmers, computer network analysts, information technology managers, and computer systems analysts.

 The University of Illinois offers a 100 percent online master of computer science degree.
 The program is offered through Coursera.
 Students with a bachelor’s degree in computer science can find the program most valuable.